th2-net/th2-common-py/README.md

 See [th2-grpc-common](https://github.com/th2-net/th2-grpc-common/blob/master/src/main/proto/th2_grpc_common/common.proto "common.proto") for details.

-With `router` created, you can subscribe to pins (specifying callback function) or send data that router works with:
+With `router` created, you can subscribe to pin (specifying callback function) or send data that router works with:
 ```
 router.subscribe(callback)  # subscribe to only one pin
 router.subscribe_all(callback)  # subscribe to one or several pins